To bring or not to bring. Exploring the future of the BYOD data collection

 Regulatory compliance.
-One of the concerns some researches express is that BYOD, being only recently introduced, has yet to gain solid regulatory platform to back it up with.
+One of the concerns some researchers express is that BYOD, being only recently introduced, has yet to gain a solid regulatory platform to back it up with.
 Reality proves, however, that regulators have been catching up as well.
 As per the Passed in 2016, the 21st Century Cures Act by the FDA endorses patient experience data for drugs and devices (Sec.
 3001 and 3002).
 This includes data submitted from personal smartphones and tablets.

 Data security is another pressing concern associated with patient data, which organizations of all sizes need to understand.
-Unquestionably, security topic needs to be a top priority, and staff at all levels has to be regularly trained on how to ensure that sensitive information (patient PHI, etc) is not compromised.
-Application provider must ensure adequate data security when operating with mobile devices owned by the patients themselves.
+Unquestionably, the issue of security needs to be a top priority, and staff at all levels have to be regularly trained on how to ensure that sensitive information (patient PHI, etc) is not compromised.
+Application providers must ensure adequate data security when operating with mobile devices owned by the patients themselves.
 To counter the concern, eClinical developers worldwide stick to the opinion that the data is just as secure, if not more so, when sent from the patient’s own device.
 A personal device is less likely to leave the user's side, unlike an additional device or a bundle of paper reviews, that may become an afterthought.
 But there's no denying that increasing the use of personal and third party devices in healthcare highlights a need for the implementation of more specific BYOD policies and information security technology.

 Data loss.
-One more risk, that occurs for several reasons: when a mobile device gets lost or stolen, is subject to upgrades mid-study, data plan restrictions, turning off in-app diary reminders, etc. To address this challenge, a judicious step for researchers would be to ensure that patients without a proper device (or unwilling to use their own device), or those changing to a device that is unsuitable mid-way through a study, can continue to collect their data.
+One more risk, that occurs for several reasons: when a mobile device gets lost or stolen, it is subject to upgrades mid-study, data plan restrictions, turning off in-app diary reminders, etc. To address this challenge, a judicious step for researchers would be to ensure that patients without a proper device (or unwilling to use their own device), or those changing to a device that is unsuitable mid-way through a study, can continue to collect their data.
 The quick replacement is important to reduce missing data — as it is when replacing a lost or damaged provisioned device supplied to a patient in a non-BYOD study.
-Also, in the event of theft or loss mentioned above, a mobile device management (MDM) policies, for example, can include remote wipe capability, which could come in handy should a device get lost or stolen.
+Also, in the event of theft or loss mentioned above, a mobile device management (MDM) policy, for example, can include remote wipe capability, which could come in handy should a device get lost or stolen.

 Future looking bright for BYOD

 Breakthrough as it is, the topic of BYOD still raises many questions among market participants.
 To that end, a consultation with a reliable provider of such solutions should be the first step for sponsors looking into upgrading their study processes.
-Data MATRIX company, a leading eClinical provider in the Eastern European and pioneer on the Russian market, is always ready to provide valuable insights on a wide range of eClinical topics.
+Data MATRIX company, a leading eClinical provider in the Eastern European and pioneer in the Russian market, is always ready to provide valuable insights on a wide range of eClinical topics.
 Having announced the release of its new generation ePRO with both BYOD and non-BYOD approaches in February 2019, the Data MATRIX team has successfully introduced ePRO into several new projects.
 Sponsors already report positive feedback such as reduced costs and increased patient involvement.